shepai/Robot_Orchestra/README.md

 - Adafruit motorkit
 - Adafruit_motor

-In order to get the wifi working you will need to save a file called settings.toml with the following content:
+In order to get the wifi working you will need to save a file called <a href="https://learn.adafruit.com/pico-w-wifi-with-circuitpython/create-your-settings-toml-file">settings.toml</a> with the following content:
 ```
 CIRCUITPY_WIFI_SSID = "wifi name"
 CIRCUITPY_WIFI_PASSWORD = "wifi password"